Pennsylvania Farm Bureau

 - In the red phase, only businesses that are considered “life-sustaining” or that have been granted waivers may keep their physical locations open and residents are subject to stay-at-home orders.
 Restaurants and bars may offer carry-out or delivery only.

 - In the yellow phase, many businesses may reopen and stay-at-home orders are lifted but aggressive mitigation and social distancing measures remain in effect, including the requirement for employees and customers to wear masks at businesses.
 Telecommuting must continue when feasible and gatherings of more than 25 people are prohibited.
 Bars and restaurants may offer limited, outdoor dining only.
 Indoor recreation, entertainment and personal care businesses must remain closed.

-- In the green phase, all businesses may open and aggressive mitigation measures are lifted but all residents and business must follow Centers for Disease Control and Pennsylvania Department of Health guidelines.
+- In the green phase, most may open and some mitigation measures are lifted but all residents and business must follow Centers for Disease Control and Pennsylvania Department of Health guidelines.

 - Click here to learn more details about each phase.